 I have tried to negotiate informally with with my landlord for a lease extension without getting anywhere.
 Can one apply to the Leasehold Valuation Tribunal?
 Can you recommend a Kennington conveyancing firm to represent me?

-Where there is a absentee freeholder or if there is disagreement about what the lease extension should cost, under the relevant statutes it is possible to make an application to the Leasehold Valuation Tribunal to decide the premium.
+in cases where there is a absentee landlord or where there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the LVT to make a decision on the price payable.

-An example of a Lease Extension matter before the tribunal for a Kennington property is Ground Floor Flat 39 Bronsart Road in May 2010.
+An example of a Lease Extension case for a Kennington flat is Ground Floor Flat 39 Bronsart Road in May 2010.
 Following a vesting order by West London County Court the Leasehold Valuation Tribunal concluded that the price to be paid for the extended lease of the premises was Thirteen Thousand Two hundred pounds (£13,200) in accordance with the valuation.
 The extended lease was granted for a term of 90 years from the expiry date of the Lease and at a peppercorn ground rent from the date of the vesting order.
 This case affected 1 flat.
-The number of years remaining on the existing lease(s) was 74.77 years.
+The unexpired term was 74.77 years.

 Some months ago I was informed by my bank that their panel solicitors work on no sale no charge basis for conveyancing in Kennington.
 Our purchase aborted and now the lawyers want search fees!
 They are stating that the fees are seperate!

 in offering "no move no fee" Kennington conveyancing firms are waiving their charges for any work conducted.
 We must stress this is not to be regarded as an insurance scheme. you will still required to reimburse any disbursements that your conveyancer has incurred on your behalf for example Kennington local authority searches